tojkuv/the-rust-book/generic-types-traits-lifetimes/README.md

 }
 ```

 Listing 10-18: Annotations of the lifetimes of `r` and `x`, named `'a` and `'b`.
 As you can see, the inner `'b` block is much smaller than the outer `'a` lifetime block.
 At compile time, Rust compares the size of the two lifetimes and sees that `r` has a lifetime of `'a` but that it refers to memory with a lifetime of `'b`.
-The program is rejected because `'b` is shorter than `'a`: the subject of the reference doesn't live as long as the reference.
+The program is rejected because `'b` is shorter than `'a`: the subject of the reference doesn'_t live as long as the reference.

-Listing 10-19 fixes the code so it doesn't have a dangling reference and compiles without any errors.
+Listing 10-19 fixes the code so it doesn'_t have a dangling reference and compiles without any errors.

 ```rust
 fn main() {